 The addition of an air purifier to your home can have amazing effects on the air your pets breathe as well as the air the rest of the family breathes too.
 While the bedroom and living room may seem like obvious choices for an air purifier, consider placing an air purifier where your pets spend most of their indoor time.
 If your pets have their own room or a room where they usually eat and sleep, an air purifier can aid in removing allergens, dust, pet dander, and other pollutants from the air.
 This will not only help your pet breathe better and feel more comfortable but will certainly help you breathe better and stay healthier as well.

 Knowing that you’re purifying the air for your pets is a heartwarming feeling.
 While making this choice is great, you also need to ensure you’ve picked out the appropriate air filter.
 Our recommendation for rooms where pets will be spending a significant amount of time is the OdorCell filter.
 Our OdorCell filters combine three layers of filter technology to purify the air in your home while neutralizing heavy odors at a molecular level, in addition to all the other benefits such as cleansing the air of pollen, dust, and pet dander.

 Selecting a Purifier

-Deciding on an air purifier, or as we recommend for the most effective solution, and an entire whole-home solution consisting of multiple air purifiers can seem a daunting task.
-We’re here to help!
+Deciding on an air purifier, or an entire whole-home solution, consisting of multiple air purifiers, can seem like a daunting task.
+Don’t worry, we’re here to help!
 Our team of clean air experts can walk you through the process, step-by-step, ensuring you pair the perfect purifier and filter, with each and every space in your home.
 Clean air is all we do.
 We want to do it for you, and your pets.